Strategic Planning: Staff Conversations

 Third Sector Staff Conversations

-The aim of this session is to develop an articulation of how the third sector as a whole can support people in different ways, and how this can enhance the impact of statutory services and support sustainable recovery.
+The aim of this session is to articulate how the third sector as a whole can support people in different ways.
+How can this enhance the impact of statutory services and support sustainable recovery?

 Planning your session

 Prepare an introduction that includes the findings from any engagement already undertaken.
-This will help sent the context for the discussion.
+This will help set the context for the discussion.

 Who should be involved

-Staff from a range of third sector organisations that support people with mental health and substance use support needs.
+Staff from a range of third sector organisations.
+Any organisations that support people with mental health and substance use support needs.
 This should include:

 - Case holding services (such as Penumbra)